nihalnihalani/aws-pytorch/README.md

 Comparing with one of the most common death causes, Motor Vehicle Occupant Death rate.
 From the aws data we calculated the death rate was 8 per 100,000, which means that car accidents only kills 1/7 of the killing of covid 19.

 ## from data 4
 Due to the covid19 pandemic, the hospital beds in USA is in shortage.
 Below shows the occupation rate for hospitals in all around USA.
-Interestingly there are still a lot empty beds to use.
+Interestingly, although many hospitals are somehow in shortage, there are still a lot empty beds to use.
 We are developing this tool to distinguish between covid19 and other diseases to help doctor better manage the use of beds.

 ![image](https://github.com/nihalnihalani/aws-pytorch/blob/aws_data/aws_data/bed.png)